The-Ultimate/downloadserver/README.md

 # Reporting bugs & contributing

 * Want to report a bug or request a feature?
-Please open [an issue](https://github.com/The-Ultimate/downloadserver/issues/new).
+Please open [an issue](https://github.com/The-Ultimate/downloadserver/issues/new)
 * Want to help us build **_The Ultimate Download Server_**?
-Follow our [contribution guidelines](https://github.com/The-Ultimate/downloadserver/CONTRIBUTING) to build it locally and make a pull request.
+Follow our [contribution guidelines](https://github.com/The-Ultimate/downloadserver/CONTRIBUTING) to build it locally and make a pull request

 # Roadmap